 Perhaps the most popular comfort food in the American pantheon of comfort foods, mac and cheese is one of those dishes that stirs memories … of childhood, family, best friends, and so much more.
-Here are some new takes on this old standby at nine popular restaurants around the state.
+Here are some new takes on this old standby at eight popular restaurants around the state.

 There’s nothing better than a straight up gourmet hot dog, unless of course it’s a gourmet hot dog smothered in homemade cheesy mac and cheese topped with bacon.
 Go one better by adding green chile to the whole mix and this new spin on an old favorite might just become your new favorite!
 Mac and cheese without the hot dog is also an option.